RegExp

 , etc.) have the usual meanings.

-Ranges of characters are specified via dashes: [a-z]
+A range of characters is specified via a dash: [a-z]

 > /^[\q{😵💫}]$/v.test('😵💫')